 Behind Stokes will be junior Chandler Anderson and senior Blake Morin, along with Jaxon Hermansen, a left-handed transfer from Wasatch.

 "Chandler Anderson's going to pitch a lot, Blake Morin's going to pitch a bunch and then we've got a new lefty, Jaxon Hermansen, a senior," Green said.
 "He'll throw 80-82 miles per hour, nothing too fantastic.
 But he's got good, solid stuff.
-If he can throw strikes from the left side, I think that's what can put us over the edge."

 With a realigned Region 10 this year after Wasatch and Judge Memorial moved up to 4A, the Miners will need all the pitching they can get.
 In order to make up for only having five teams in the region after adding Morgan, teams will play three region games per week instead of two.